RECARBRIO 500mg / 500mg / 250mg powder infusion solution medication leaflet

 4.1 Therapeutic indications

-Recarbrio is indicated for:
+Recarbrio is indicated in adult and paediatric patients from birth for:

-* Treatment of hospital-acquired pneumonia (HAP), including ventilator associated pneumonia(VAP), in adults (see sections 4.4 and 5.1).
+* Treatment of hospital-acquired pneumonia (HAP), including ventilator associated pneumonia(VAP) (see sections 4.4 and 5.1).

 * Treatment of bacteraemia that occurs in association with, or is suspected to be associated with

-HAP or VAP, in adults.
+HAP or VAP.

-* Treatment of infections due to aerobic Gram-negative organisms in adults with limitedtreatment options (see sections 4.2, pct.
+* Treatment of infections due to aerobic Gram-negative organisms with limited treatment options(see sections 4.2, pct.
 4.4, and 5.1).

 Consideration should be given to official guidance on the appropriate use of antibacterial agents.